 Workbook 2: Targeting new forms of demand.

-In what new ways can demand be organised that will disrupt existing market organisation?
-What can the impact of this value ladder be on clients’ businesses, and how are the resulting opportunities to be targeted competitively?
-The outputs are value propositions with quantified growth and revenue characteristics, defined competitively within the context of a value ladder.
+In what new ways can demand be organized that will disrupt existing market organization?
+What can the impact of this effects ladder be on clients’ businesses, and how are the resulting opportunities to be targeted competitively?
+The outputs are value propositions with quantified growth and revenue characteristics, defined competitively within the context of an effects ladder.

 Action: develop new value propositions.

-What are the different ways in which the value proposition must target the asymmetric demand competitively, what are the targeting criteria for the resulting micro-segments, and how do they relate to existing industry segments?
-The outputs are the distinct forms of communication needed to target the micro-segments, and the targeting characteristics and sales potential of the micro-Segments.
+What are the different ways in which the value proposition must target the asymmetric demand competitively, what are the targeting criteria for the resulting nano-segments, and how do they relate to existing industry segments?
+The outputs are the distinct forms of communication needed to target the nano-segments, and their targeting characteristics and sales potential.

 Action: target new client relationships.

 A value proposition is a promise to deliver value against the client’s selection criteria.
 How is this value profile defined, and what are the critical capabilities and competencies needed to deliver it?
 The outputs are the performance, capability and competency gaps that must be closed in order to deliver the value profile, and the ROI that arises through closing those gaps